 Increase culturally specific food gardening education by paying culturally specific educators who can teach in multiple languages.
 Prioritize local community members.
 Consider partnering with PPR Community Gardens staff who hope to do more of this work in the coming year.
-There were specific https://www.confluenceproject.org/stories-learning/in-the-schools/ requests for this type of education for African immigrants and Latine communities.
-The Anahuac Program in Woodburn, Oregon is an example of a Latine-led organization providing culturally specific gardening and food education.
+There were specific requests for this type of education for African immigrants and Latine communities.
+The Anahuac Program in Woodburn, Oregon15 is an example of a Latine-led organization providing culturally specific gardening and food education.